niranad/doping-scatterplot/README.md

 ## D3 Scatter Plot Visualization
-This project visualizes a dataset of doping in professional bicycle racing.
+This project visualizes a dataset of doping in professional bicycle racing using [d3](https://d3js.org).
 ## Link
 The project is live on this [pen](https://codepen.io/niranad/full/RwMpqWv).
 ## Source